CPerry90/CS50W/README.md

 For react, I have used webpacks and babel to compile the React code into minified JS files which are stored in the /static directory and referenced in the layout.html template.

+I have also used Bootstrap and the @media tags in Sass/CSS to make the app mobile responsive.

 ## What's Contained In Each file

 -   `/api/`